 This page is an overview of all GED test centers and prep class locations in and around Brattleboro.
 Vermont uses the entirely computer-based GED exam for high school equivalency testing.

-In most states that use the GED exam, testing can be done online (the online proctored-OP-test) or at an official GED test facility, but in Vermont, online testing is not possible.
+In most states that use the GED exam, testing can be done online (the online proctored GED test) or at an official GED test facility.

 The GED exam contains four individual modules or subtests that may be completed one (or more) at a time.